masolele/Pantropical_landuse/README.md

 2. **Channels 12–13 (2 channels):** Handled by a second U-Net-like structure, mirroring the first.
 3. **Channels 14–16 (3 channels):** Fed into a dense (fully connected) network to generate features, likely used as attention maps to guide the U-Nets.

 These pathways are fused together, with attention mechanisms emphasizing key regions, to produce a final segmentation map.
-This design is ideal for tasks where input channels represent diverse information, such as medical imaging or satellite imagery.
+This design is ideal for tasks where input channels represent diverse information, such as optical, radar satellite imagery and location information.

 ---